CaryChamplin/CreatingIconsFromPS/README.md

 ![Pull-down menu for AI scripts](https://github.com/CaryChamplin/CreatingIconsFromPS/blob/master/ps_file-scripts.png)

+### Selection of a PS Resampling Method

 A resampling method is applied in the JavaScript file to generate the smaller icons from the original PNG image file.
 The icon image quality is directly related to the resampling method.
 For PS, the list of resampling methods are: AUTOMATIC, BICUBIC, BICUBICAUTOMATIC, BICUBICSHARPER, BICUBICSMOOTHER, BILINEAR, NEARESTNEIGHBOR, and PRESERVEDETAILS.
-I selected a mid-sized icon (76x76 pixels) from one of my projects under development as an example of the icon image differences due to resampling.
+I selected a mid-sized icon (76x76 pixels) from one of my projects under development as an example of the icon image differences due to resampling methods.
 Most of the time, I use either BICUBICSMOOTHER or BILINEAR for resampling.
 For this specific icon example, I prefer the BICUBICSMOOTHER resample method.

 ![Comparison of resample methods for an icon example](https://github.com/CaryChamplin/CreatingIconsFromPS/blob/master/icon76_ps_resampling-methods.png)